-If you have issues with TICKETING ONLY, please contact the box office directly at email@example.com at (530) 752-2471.
+If you have issues with TICKET DOWNLOADING ONLY, please contact the box office directly at email@example.com or at (530) 752-2471.
 The ticket office will reply during their regular business hours of Monday-Friday between 10:00 a.m. - 5:00 p.m.
 They are located at the UC Davis Health Stadium, by Gate 1, facing La Rue Road.

 DO NOT WAIT until the day of the ceremony to access your tickets, AND add your tickets to your phone’s virtual wallet or print a hard copy in case of connectivity issues.

 - Tickets are not required for children ages 2 and under.
 Age determination is handled by ticket-takers and security.

 - What if I need extra tickets?

 Ticket allocation is predetermined based on the anticipated graduate attendance for each ceremony.
 Likewise, the amount of extra tickets available (if any) for distribution cannot be determined until after the close of registration.
 Extra tickets can be requested by the graduate when registering for commencement.

 - What COVID-19 precautions are being taken?

 - Commencements will follow all university, county and state public health guidelines, which are subject to change.
 At this time, there are no public health requirements for this public event.
 However, face coverings are strongly encouraged indoors.

 - What if a guest can’t attend the in-person event?

 - For those who cannot make it to campus, all ceremonies are shown live (through the commencement homepage) and on-demand at Commencement Archives.